BurakHINGE/rock_paper_scissors.py/README.md

 | Scissors      | Rock            | ❌ Lose  |
 | Same          | Same            | 🤝 Draw |

+---

+### ⭐ Features

+► 🎯 Start with 3 lives

+► 🤖 Computer makes random moves

+► 🏆 Each win gives +10 points

+► 📊 Final score is shown when all lives are gone

+---

+### 🚀 How to Run
 ```bash
 python tr_tas_kagit_makas.py
 ```